indranil180/GemmaWithDspy/README.md

 # GemmaWithDspy

 * This notebook contains my work on implementation of RAG using Gemma-2b instruction model with Dspy and chromaDB as vector database.
 * The notebook is executed in Kaggle notebook environment & the accelerator used is GPU T4 x 2.
+Hence there are some codes which are specific to Kaggle.
 * The dataset used in this notebook is a book called `Aurelien-Geron-Hands-On-Machine-Learning-with-Scikit-Learn-Keras-and-Tensorflow_-Concepts-Tools-and-Techniques-to-Build-Intelligent-Systems-OReilly-Media-2019`
 * [Request access to the Gemma model family](https://huggingface.co/google/gemma-7b-it) on Hugging Face to be able to use Gemma via DSPy.
 * Github: [DSPy](https://github.com/stanfordnlp/dspy)